Mariya Gabriel

-In the European Parliament she served as Vice-President of the European People’s Party (EPP) group, Vice-President of EPP Women and head of the Bulgarian EPP delegation.
+In the European Parliament she served as vice-president of the European People's Party (EPP) group, vice-president of EPP Women and head of the Bulgarian EPP delegation.
 She was first appointed to the European Commission in 2017 as European Commissioner for Digital Economy and Society to fill a spot left vacant by the departure of Kristalina Georgieva.

-Biography
+Ms Gabriel left with a mixed record and reputation in Brussels.
+In particular, she struggled to realize a €415 billion plan to make the EU a global tech hub.

+On 22 May 2023, a coalition of GERB and We Continue the Change – Democratic Bulgaria (PP-DB) agreed to form a government with two rotating prime ministers, Nikolai Denkov and Gabriel.

-Education and training
+Education

-In 1997 Mariya Gabriel graduated from the Dr Petar Beron language high school in Kyustendil.
-In 2001 she graduated in Bulgarian and French languages at the Plovdiv University "Paisii Hilendarski".
-She continued her studies at the Institut d'études politiques de Bordeaux (Institute of Political Studies) in Bordeaux (France), where she studied International Relations, History of the European Institutions, Political Sociology and Comparative Politics.
-In 2003 she obtained her master's degree in ‘Comparative Politics and International Relations’ from the Institut d'études politiques de Bordeaux.
+Mariya Gabriel was born on 20 May 1979 in Hadzhidimovo, Blagoevgrad Province.
+In 1997, she graduated from the Dr Petar Beron language high school in Kyustendil.
+In 2001 she graduated from the Plovdiv University "Paisii Hilendarski".
+She continued her studies at the Institut d'études politiques de Bordeaux (Institute of Political Studies) in Bordeaux (France), where she obtained a master's degree in 'Comparative Politics and International Relations'.

-Professional experience

 From 2004 to 2008, Mariya Gabriel was a teaching and research assistant at the Institute of Political Studies in Bordeaux (France).
-Her teaching assignment was related to the topics of the Decision Making process in the EU, Political Sociology and International Relations.
-She also participated in two international projects: the European EQUAL Programme 2004–2008 "Values and Economics – equality in professional activities and social economy" and the International research programme "Parliamentary Representation at national and European levels" under the leadership of Olivier Costa.
+Her teaching assignment was related to the topics of the Decision-Making process in the EU, Political Sociology and International Relations.